 Smart devices are becoming more prevalent in our daily lives.
 We strongly discourage the use of smart devices (watches, etc..) for recreational purposes during the school day.
 The use of these devices during the school day needs to be approved by teachers or another staff member.

-If a student is using the watch to communicate during the day without permission on multiple occasions the device will be taken and a time will be set up for parents to pick up from the office.
-Administration can require devices to be kept at home if continuous issues occur throughout the year.
+If a student violates this, the following progress disciplinary action will be taken: